 The first morning we woke to see a kaka peering in the kitchen window.
 The bird was very tame.
 Even when we opened the door to get closer photos, he just sat and looked at us, hoping for some food maybe!

-We took the short ferry ride to Ulva Island, a predator-free open island sanctuary managed by the Department of Conservation and the Ulva Island Charitable Trust.
-The easy walking tracks and beaches cover the island, enabling you to see rare and endangered birds including South Island Saddleback, Yellowhead, Rifleman, Stewart Island Robin, and Stewart Island Brown Kiwi.
+The easy walking tracks and beaches cover the island, enabling you to see rare and endangered birds, including South Island Saddleback, Yellowhead, Rifleman, Stewart Island Robin, and Stewart Island Brown Kiwi.

-On the beaches, you are able to see lots of weka feasting on the delicacies that they find in the seaweed along the shoreline.
+On the beaches, we were able to see lots of weka feasting on the delicacies that they find in the seaweed along the shoreline.
 While waiting for the ferry back and chatting with other travellers, we discovered that a few of us had seen kiwis.

 In the evening, we went to the popular Church Hill restaurant.
 We were extremely lucky to get a booking for that night and enjoyed a wonderful meal.
 Deb and Christine tried the muttonbird dumplings, apparently a must-do when in Stewart Island.
 I stuck with the Stewart Island salmon, which was delicious.